- CRO Report

 Duties include: to liaise with University administration; ensure graduate representation on University decision-making bodies; ensure communication between the Union and graduate student representatives on University committees; chair the committee dealing with University Governance; present financial recommendations to Council; in cooperation with Finance Office, prepare and submit annual audit; and, chair the committees dealing with Finance and University Governance.

-Basic Information on GSU Elections
+General Information on UTGSU Elections

 The elections process pertains to the following subjects of action:

 - Election of the Executive of the Union as due process of the bylaws and policies of the organization.

 - Referenda submitted to the members of the electorate as due process of the bylaws of the organization.